 I am passionate about enabling the full potential of people experiencing barriers to learning, training and employment.
 I have experience of governance with a number of charities and am presently Chair of Perth based Mindspace Counselling and Recovery College reflecting my commitment to improving the lives of people experiencing mental health issues.
 I led the Community Learning & Development Service at Perth & Kinross Council prior to retiring.
 Other senior responsibilities included: Community Capacity Building; Adult & Family Learning; Youth Work; Parenting Strategy and Gypsy Traveller Strategy.
 I also led a successful Community Schools’ initiative working with families.
 Prior to my career in communities management, I was Principal Teacher (Guidance) at Crieff High School.
 I worked with HMIe and Education Scotland as an Associate Assessor.

 I am a retired solicitor.
-I worked with Shepherd & Wedderburn WS, before joining Standard Life where I worked for 26 years in various senior legal management roles until I retired in 2012.
-I was the company secretary of Standard Life Healthcare Limited.
-I was elected to the Council of The Law Society of Scotland to represent the Edinburgh Constituency in May 2014 and re-elected for a further 3 year term in May 2017.
-I am a member of the Society’s Management Board and also an employer nominated Trustee to The Law Society of Scotland Final Salary Pension Scheme.
-I am an elected Member of Fairmilehead Community Council and responsible for Planning matters.
-I am a supporter of the children’s mental health charity, The Place2Be.
+I worked with Shepherd & Wedderburn WS, and then with Standard Life where I worked for 26 years in various senior legal management roles until I retired in 2012.
+I am a Member of the following Committees of The Law Society of Scotland – Nominations; Admissions; and Planning Law.
+I chair the Judging Panel of The Herald Law Awards of Scotland 2023.
+I am an elected Member of Fairmilehead Community Council, and was appointed Secretary in December 2022.
+I am also involved in Planning matters for the community council.
 I have knowledge of the legal and regulatory framework affecting charities, extensive Board/Committee experience, and experience of organising seminars and other events, including obtaining sponsorship.